orestislampridis/MANIFEST/README.md

 ## Comments

-For the fake news spreader dataset please request it via Zenodo [here](https://zenodo.org/record/3692319#.YFs3CK8zZPY) and afterwards put the data in a new dir called data inside the dataset folder.
+For the fake news spreader dataset please request it via Zenodo [here](https://zenodo.org/record/3692319#.YFs3CK8zZPY) and afterwards put the data in a new directory called data inside the dataset folder.

 ## References